 Trade Recorder Function

-The Trade Recorder Function allows you the most flexibility as stated above.
+The Trade Recorder Function allows you the most flexibility.
 It’s a function that can be added to any trading system.
 Simply place the function at the end of your strategy code and populate the input parameters within the required fields.

 Here is an example of using Trade Recorder Function in your own code: